ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 A detailed guide to performing secondary review [can be found here](secondary_review_SOP).

 Once both the Primary and Secondary wrangler are happy with the submission and it is valid in ingest, the data files can be moved from the contributor bucket into the ingest upload area.

+## Transferring a contributor's raw data to ingest UI using `hca-util sync`

+Once the contributor has uploaded all the data that is specified for the project and you have a valid metadata submission in the UI, follow the [hca-util guide](https://github.com/ebi-ait/hca-documentation/wiki/How-to-administrate-upload-areas-and-transfer-data-using-hca-util#sync-data-to-the-ingest-s3-bucket) to sync their data to ingest.

 ## Completing the submission